Collusion/pickmybrain/README.txt

 	OR
 	testmode ( checks index configuration for errors )

-	purge	 ( removes all existing indexed data from current index )
+	purge	 ( removes all existing indexed data from current index, starts from scratch )

-	replace  ( keeps the old indexed data intact until the new indexer run is 100% completed )
+	replace  ( keeps the old indexed data intact until the new indexer run is 100% completed, starts from scratch )

 OR